Wolfgang Schäuble: Domestic policy

 In 1999 Schäuble initiated a CDU/CSU petition campaign against the reform of German nationality law under the slogan "Integration: yes – double citizenship: no".
 In response to anti-immigrant rallies in the eastern city of Dresden in late 2014, Schäuble said that immigration is good for Germany and politicians must explain better that everyone stands to gain from it; at the time, the number of asylum seekers in Germany, many from Syria, had more than doubled within a year to around 200,000, and net immigration was at its highest level in two decades.
 "Just as we used millions of refugees and expellees after World War Two to rebuild ... so we need immigration today", Schäuble told Bild when asked about the popularity of anti-immigration policies.
 Also, he held that "people are right to fear Islamist terrorism.
 But not Islam."
 In September 2015, he urged the Member States of the European Union to quickly establish a common European asylum law.

 Schäuble was among the high-ranking guests attending the re-opening of Rykestrasse Synagogue, Germany's largest synagogue, in September 2007.
 In May 2008, he banned two right-wing organizations he described as "reservoirs of organized Holocaust deniers".
 In 2009, he also banned the Homeland-Faithful German Youth (HDJ), a far-right group, on grounds that it organizes seemingly harmless activities, such as holiday activities, to promote racist and Nazi ideology among children and young people.

 Between 2015 and 2016, Schäuble and the Conference on Jewish Material Claims Against Germany, which manages aid to Holocaust survivors, negotiated a budget of some $500 million, the largest one-time increase in homecare funding for survivors the organization has ever secured.

-Schäuble had long been considered one of several prominent conservatives who are in favor of shifting the CDU's restrictive stance on gay marriage.
-In June 2017, however, he voted against Germany's introduction of same-sex marriage.
+Schäuble had long been considered one of several prominent conservatives in favour of shifting the CDU's restrictive stance on gay marriage.
+In June 2017, he voted against Germany's introduction of same-sex marriage.